Who can claim?

 If you don’t agree with the award decision

-If you don’t agree with the award decision you must first ask for a mandatory reconsideration where they look again at the decision.
-This should be done within a month of the date on your decision letter.
+If you don’t agree with the award decision you must first ask for a redetermination where they look again at the decision.
+This should be done within 42 calendar days of the date on your decision letter.
 You can send in more information or new support letters from professionals who know about your difficulties.
 If the result still isn’t in your favour you can request an appeal which is sent to the tribunal service.
 This should be done within a month of the date on the mandatory reconsideration decision letter.

 You can lose or gain at the appeal, as they look at the whole decision again.
 Seek advice.